Tips & Tricks for Climbers

 filling a plastic bag with the snow that comes out of the hole, tie the bag

-to your guy line, drop it in the hole and then cover everything with snow.
+to your guy line, drop it back in the hole and then cover everything with snow.

 |

-Few snow conditions seem to suit manufactured 'snow-pegs'.
+Very few snow conditions seem to really suit manufactured 'snow-pegs'.

 Multi-use.
 You really need to carry a shovel with you to dig the hole and fill the